Two pieces of work produced for the exhibition Brummagem: Lost City Found.

 I wanted to create texture within these pieces.
 I was inspired by the tiling that features both on the front and the side of this building and the shape of the windows.
 To construct the pieces I designed a

 framework similar to Binca that is used in needlework.
 Into the laser cut Colorplan Ebony 270gsm card I wove strips of Colorplan Pristine White 135gsm paper to create a running bond brick pattern similar to that used on the buildings.
 The reverse of these strips had being damaged and burnt in parts by the laser and I used these to give the effect of ageing in specific areas.

 All work is for sale.
-Edition Sizes: 5.
-Each piece is unique.
+Edition Sizes: 5, though each piece is unique.

 For more information please contact the artist direct via the contact page.